aws-samples/easy-amazon-sagemaker-deployments/README.rst

 5. Added async inference support through
 6. Added predict and delete_endpoint functions as aliases to the returned object from Deploy so it is easier to do predictions once deployed
 7. Added new notebooks for all of the above examples
+8. Added support for DJL serving.
+Now all HF models that do not use the LMI container use DJL.
+Underlying serving stack (deepspeed / fastertransformer/ HF accelerate) are automatically selected
+9. Added support to add arbitrary docker lines to the container used.
+In addition to reqiurements.txt, this will help make the tool even more flexible.

 V 1.x release notes